The Human Race

 "Bear witness, old fools, for one does not inhabit the world, but by bone, breath, and blood!
 Forsake the old things, and embrace these new ways, lest my children take all lands for their own!"

-And so, many of his brothers plotted against him, for they were filled with jealousy.
+And so, many of his brothers were filled with jealousy and they plotted against him and his children.